 RESOLUTION OF DISPUTES: I HAVE READ THIS PROVISION CAREFULLY AND UNDERSTAND THAT IT LIMITS MY RIGHTS IN THE EVENT OF A DISPUTE BETWEEN ME AND UPLIFT.
 I UNDERSTAND THAT I HAVE THE RIGHT TO REJECT THIS PROVISION AS PROVIDED IN PARAGRAPH (b) BELOW.
 If you are a “Covered Borrower” as defined by the Military Lending ACT (32 CFR §232, as amended from time to time) at the time of entering into this Agreement, this section 21 is not applicable, and you do not need to opt out of or take any action to ensure inapplicability.

-You may opt out of this Arbitration Provision for all purposes by sending an arbitration opt out notice to Originating Bank, c/o Uplift, Inc. 801 El Camino Real, Menlo Park, CA 94025, Attention: Legal Department, which is received at the specified address within 30 days of the date of your electronic acceptance of the terms of this Agreement.
+- You may opt out of this Arbitration Provision for all purposes by sending an arbitration opt-out notice to: Originating Bank, c/o Uplift, Inc., 440 N. Wolfe Road, Sunnyvale, CA 94085, Attention: Legal Department.
+Your notice must be received at this address within 30 days of the date of your electronic acceptance of the terms of this Agreement.
 The opt out notice must clearly state that you are rejecting arbitration; identify the Agreement to which it applies by date; provide your name, address, and social security number; and be signed by you.
 You may send an opt out notice in any manner you see fit as long as it is received at the specified address within the specified time.
 No other methods can be used to opt out of this Arbitration Provision.
 If the opt out notice is sent on your behalf by a third party, such third party must include evidence of his or her authority to submit the opt out notice on your behalf.

 THE PARTIES ACKNOWLEDGE THAT THEY HAVE A RIGHT TO LITIGATE CLAIMS THROUGH A COURT BEFORE A JUDGE OR JURY, BUT WILL NOT HAVE THAT RIGHT IF ANY PARTY ELECTS ARBITRATION PURSUANT TO THIS ARBITRATION PROVISION.
 THE PARTIES HEREBY KNOWINGLY AND VOLUNTARILY WAIVE THEIR RIGHTS TO LITIGATE SUCH CLAIMS IN A COURT BEFORE A JUDGE OR JURY UPON ELECTION OF ARBITRATION BY ANY PARTY.